jgreener64/phd_thesis/README.md

 Use above to demonstrate parameters etc.
 Paper results - ensemble dataset, T4-lysozyme, CDK2, allosteric dataset, CAP, don't forget supplementary.
 LSR has other results like NtrC.
 Beta-lactamase and transient allosteric pocket?
+This would be nice to link with cryptic stuff in intro.
+Or at least mention that it was done in the discussion
 Run on a huge structure?